 Inside the Google Fiber cables are two strands, both thinner than a human hair.
 One is there to connect to the home, and the other one is there just in case anything goes wrong.

-"We want great companies to be here, small businesses to thrive here," Faulconer said.
-"Having high-speed Internet, gigabit-speed Internet, is only going to help."
+"We want great companies to be here, small businesses to thrive here; having high-speed Internet -- gigabyte speed Internet -- is only going to help," Faulconer said.